-OUR RESEARCH PROJECTS 2023
+OUR RESEARCH PROJECTS 2024

-PARKINSON'SUK CHANGE ATTITUDES.
+PARKINSON'S^{UK} CHANGE ATTITUDES.
 FIND A CURE.
 JOIN US.

-Our research focus for 2023
+Our research focus for 2024

 Parkinson's UK is the largest European charitable funder of Parkinson's research.
 And people living with Parkinson's are the driving force behind our research.
+We're currently funding over £15m towards our research grants programme across 45 projects.